24/7 Helpline

 Methadone and Buprenorphine is not something your GP can prescribe.

-These medications are available from local authority funded community drug and alcohol services.
+These medications are accessible through community drug and alcohol services funded by local authorities.

 However, community services are heavily weighed towards crime reduction and the emphasis is on maintenance treatment (staying on Methadone/Buprenorphine so you don’t steal to buy drugs.)